X icon white, transparent background.

 Request a Demo

-A salary structure is a compensation framework that organizes company positions into a series of tiered pay grades or salary ranges.
-The three most common types are market-based, traditional, and broadband salary structures.
-A company’s chosen model usually depends on size, compensation philosophy, business objectives, and how competitive the industry is.
+A salary range is a kind of compensation framework that organizes company positions into a series of tiered pay grades or salary bands.
+The three most common types of salary ranges are market-based, traditional, and broadband.
+The model an organization chooses to work with often depends on company size, compensation philosophy, business objectives, and how competitive the industry is.

 “Never build your pay structure as a set-in-stone plan.
 You should revise your pay structure annually to ensure it’s on par with the job market and accepted among your employees.
 Some companies revise their compensation plans every 3-5 years, but I find that too much changes in that time.